 According to a Sleep in America poll, 60% of Americans have trouble sleeping at night or simply aren’t waking up feeling refreshed.

 It’s not that we don’t realize sleep is important.
 We just have so many other priorities.
-Demanding work schedules are quite common, with Americans working more hours per year than citizens of any other industrialized country.
-We have homes to maintain, families to care for, and obligations to keep.
-Our days are packed with stimulation.
-It’s no wonder our sleep habits are a little all over the place.
+Demanding work schedules, homes to maintain, families to care for, and obligations to keep all pack our days with over-stimulation.
+Coupled with the growing “College Sleep Stigma” where college students believe “sleep is for the weak”, it’s no wonder our sleep habits are a little all over the place.

 Thankfully, there are small changes we can make to our days to help our sleep become more restful at night.
 None of the following suggestions include prescription medication, so they won’t create dependence.

 This is plain old common sense, yet most of us are simply not in the habit of priming our minds for a night’s rest.
-A 2011 poll found that 95% of Americans use devices like TVs, video games, and laptops in the hour before they get into bed.
+The Sleep in America Poll found that 95% of Americans use devices like TVs, video games, and laptops in the hour before they get into bed.
 Spending the last portion of the day staring at electronic devices may seem relaxing if you’re used to this routine, but in truth this way of “winding down” is actually keeping you from getting the best sleep possible.